 SOCIAL SERVICES TRAINEE

 This is social services work at the trainee level.
-Employees in this class learn the principles, practices and techniques required to perform social work subsequent to successful completion of a comprehensive internship program with the Department of Human Services as part of a federal and state sponsored program.
-Work includes exposure to the variety of counseling, referral, placement and/or adoptive functions required to provide services to children and youth, services to adults and aging, services to mentally ill and/or retarded, services for family medical care and/or for correctional rehabilitation.
+Employees in this class learn the principles, practices and techniques required to perform social services work subsequent to successful completion of a comprehensive internship program with the Department of Human Services as part of a federal and state sponsored program.
+Work includes exposure to the variety of counseling, referral, placement and/or adoptive functions required to provide services to children and youth, services to adults and aging, services to individuals with mental illness and/or intellectual disabilities, services for family medical care and/or for correctional rehabilitation.
 Assignments vary in nature and increase in difficulty as the employee gains experience.
-Work is performed under the direction of a Social Work Supervisor.
+Work is performed under the close supervision of a technical or managerial superior.

-- Employees work and train in a social work program with the intent of becoming proficient in the profession.
+· Employees work and train in a social services program with the intent of becoming proficient in the profession.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Attends training sessions, seminars and lectures to learn the concepts, principles, practices, and application of social work; reads and studies textbooks, manuals, instruction sheets and applicable rules and regulations; receives instruction in the interpretation and application of appropriate laws, rules, regulations and procedures.
+Attends training sessions, seminars and lectures to learn the concepts, principles, practices, and application of social services work required to become proficient in designated assignments; reads and studies textbooks, manuals, instruction sheets and applicable rules and regulations; receives instruction in the interpretation and application of appropriate laws, rules, regulations and procedures.